Bineo-Consulting/cos4bio-front/readme.md

 Cos4Cloud is H2020 European Project, and one of their service is a Platform that allow to the experts to Find, Access, Reuse and Interoperate with observations from differentes Citizen Observatories, following the FAIR rules in terms to integrate in the future in the best way in the EOSC environment.

+This software has been developed by Bineo Consulting SL.

 ## What are the Biodiversty CO envolved?

 - ArtPortalen: https://www.artportalen.se/